jpap19/AWS-Cloud-Cost-Optimization/README.md

 <br />
 <br />

-After grating the required permission to delete, decribe snapshot and instances, the lambad function script is executed, but the instance is still not deleted.
-This is exepected and the snapshot is
+After grating the required permission to delete, decribe snapshot and instances, the lambad function script is executed, but the snapshot is still not deleted.
+This is expected as the snapshot is as its volume associated with the EC2 imstance.

 2.8 Lambda function got executed this time : <br/>